nopERcart free shopping-cart

 An Example, or two:

-Many of us learn by example, so I recommend looking at:
+Many of us learn by example, so I recommend looking at one or more of the following selling pages, along with the View-Cart page they take you to.

-• the Javascript source, with Canada-Post shipping-table, and a packing-rules example
+• Javascript source, with Canada-Post shipping-table, and a packing-rules example

-• A second example is for a US retailer shipping by weight-only via UPS & USPS, payment-processing by Google-Checkout in US-dollars; it also illustrates an alternate approach to add-to-cart popups and non-automatic switching to view-cart:
+• A second example is for a US retailer shipping via UPS & USPS, payment-processing by Google-Checkout or PayPal; it illustrates an alternate user-interface using add-to-cart popups and non-automatic switching to view-cart; and it illustrates the use of thumbnail-images on the view-cart page:

 • UPS+USPS-Demo selling page